cwRichardKim/RKSwipeCards/README.md

 The basics of a Tinder-like swipeable cards interface influenced by http://guti.in/articles/creating-tinder-like-animations/

 This is meant to be taken and built off of, not as a simple drag and drop solution.
 New developers are often forced to use dependencies they don't understand and can't customize.
 This is the opposite.
-I've fully explained exactly how this works in detailed comments so that you can take it appart and customize it at will.
+I've fully explained exactly how this works in detailed comments so that you can take it apart and customize it at will.
 For a pod/drag and drop solution, see https://github.com/modocache/MDCSwipeToChoose

 ###Updates, Questions, and Requests
 [twitter](https://twitter.com/cwRichardKim) <--- I am a very light twitterer, so I wont spam you